 Most of the property can be characterized as moderate to steeply sloping upland terrain, providing well-drained soils in these areas.
 Poorly-drained soils and wetlands exist in pockets scattered around the property, often associated with streams in low-lying, flat areas.
 The non-commercial acreage is limited to wetlands, roads and landings, thus all upland terrain has been accessed in the past during commercial thinning operation.

-Timber data is based on a monumented and comprehensive timber inventory conducted in August 2018.
-The timber data reveal a total sawlog volume of 27,747 MBF International ¼” scale (8 MBF/commercial acre) with 76,708 pulpwood cords (22 cords/commercial acre).
-Combined total commercial per acre volume is 38 cords, well above the regional average.
-Stumpage values were assigned to the volumes in August of 2018, producing a property-wide Capital Timber Value (CTV) of $4,808,700 ($1,380/total commercial acre).
+The timber data reveal a total sawlog volume of 29,641 MBF International ¼” scale (8.5 MBF/commercial acre) with 80.014 pulpwood cords (23 cords/commercial acre).
+Combined total commercial per acre volume is 40 cords, well above the regional average.
+Stumpage values were assigned to the volumes in October of 2020, producing a property-wide Capital Timber Value (CTV) of $5,264,100 ($1,511/total commercial acre).

 A species composition dominated by hardwoods prevails, with hardwoods at 76% and softwoods at 24% of total volume.
 Species composition for all products combined offers a favorable mix and is led by red maple (23%), followed by yellow birch (18%), sugar maple (18%), hemlock (17%), American beech (10%) and spruce/fir (7%), with other common hardwoods and softwoods comprising the balance.
 This species composition is well suited to a long-term timber investment, with solid markets regionally and into Quebec for the products growing on the land.